-To address these research gaps, this study will focus on girls participating in SGD initiatives funded by a corporate program for Aboriginal youth in Canada.
-This corporate program funds Aboriginal sport programming, and also promotes a MNC's new line of sporting equipment that claims to be "tailored specifically to Aboriginal groups."
-The research has the following three objectives: 1) to determine the factors that enable and inhibit Aboriginal girls' participation in SGD programs in Canada (possibly Northern Ontario and British Columbia; 2) to incorporate Aboriginal girls' perspectives on corporate involvement in funding, developing and implementing Aboriginal physical activity programming; and 3) to establish what a decolonized SGD program for Aboriginal girls should look like.
+To address these research gaps, this study will focus on girls participating in SGD initiatives funded by the N7 initiative for Aboriginal youth in Canada.
+The N7 program funds Aboriginal sport programming, and also promotes a Nike's new line of sporting equipment that claims to be "tailored specifically to Aboriginal groups."
+The research has the following three objectives: 1) to determine the factors that enable and inhibit Aboriginal girls' participation in SGD programs in Canada; 2) to incorporate Aboriginal girls' perspectives on corporate involvement in funding, developing and implementing Aboriginal physical activity programming; and 3) to establish what a decolonized SGD program for Aboriginal girls should look like.
 To accomplish these objectives, the study will use a postcolonial indigenous feminist participatory action framework (PIFPAR), combined with cultural studies of girls, and intersectional theory.
 Overall, the use of a postcolonial feminist PAR approach combined with decolonizing methodologies will aim to prioritize the voices of girls targeted by SGD initiatives, and will add to policy-relevant research and make policy recommendations based on their needs and perspectives.